-Of course, there’s value to an in-person visit.
-Account-holders still visit physical branches seeking financial guidance and support.
-And those personal connections are the perfect opportunity to do two things: Build your relationship and help account-holders through strategic cross/up-selling of your product portfolio.
+Of course, there’s value to an in-person visit, once it’s safe to do so again.
+A few account-holders will still want to visit physical branches, seeking financial guidance and support.
+And those personal connections are the perfect opportunity to do two things:

-There is.
-With a content-driven inbound marketing strategy in place, you can get in front of your prospective customers, retain your existing ones, and drive additional revenue that might currently be slipping through the cracks.
+There’s a way to provide that service.
+With a content-driven inbound marketing strategy in place, you can get in front of your prospective customers, retain your existing ones, and drive additional revenue that’s currently slipping through the cracks.

 The rest of this article is below.
 Make sure you don’t miss out on other content like this.
 Give your inbox a learning treat!
 Typically 1-2 a week.

 Inbound marketing is a “holistic, data-driven strategy that attracts and converts customers through personalized, relevant information and content.”

 Buzzwords and a complicated sentence.
 Here’s the everyday definition: “Your customers are searching for a trusted resource.
 Inbound marketing helps you become that resource.”

 Most likely, your current marketing strategy is outbound.
 You work to bring customers closer through advertising, outreach, and more.
 That’s fine.
 But what if your potential customers came to you, already knowledgeable about your offerings and trusting of your quality?

 Inbound tactics follow your audience through the sales process to build trust, while generating ongoing engagement through high-value content.
 You get to do three things: